MarginaliaSearch/MarginaliaSearch/README.md

 To set up a local test environment, follow the instructions in [📄 run/readme.md](run/readme.md)!

+## Hardware Requirements

+A production-like environment requires at least 128 Gb of RAM and ideally 2 Tb+ of enterprise grade SSD storage, as well as some additional terabytes of slower harddrives for storing crawl data.
+It can be made to run on smaller hardware by limiting size of the index.

+A local developer's deployment is possible with much smaller hardware (and index size).

 ## Project Structure

 [📁 code/](code/) - The Source Code.
 See [📄 code/readme.md](code/readme.md) for a further breakdown of the structure and architecture.